MicrosoftDocs/learn/learn-pr/azure/analyze-data-log-analytics-azure-monitor/resources/design-doc.md

 1. Assess Log Analytics workspaces and VM Insights.
 1. Create Log Analytics workspace, configure with right access permissions, and decide upon resource-centric or workspace-centric model for deployment.
 1. After workspace is provisioned, link 2 VMs to Log Analytics workspace and onboard both VMs to VM Insights.
 1. Build familiarity with query language of Azure Monitor logs.
-Focus on standard operators and syntax.
 1. Focus on heartbeat and perf tables.
 Build queries off of both tables, highlighting syntax, operators, and format of Kusto Query Language.